krnithishkumar/krnithishkumar/README.md

 💰 &nbsp; Entrepreneurship and Business

 ### ✨ &nbsp;I am also interested in
-🚴🏼‍♂️ &nbsp; Endurence rides in Cycle\
+🚴🏼‍♂️ &nbsp; Endurance rides in Cycle\
 🎼 &nbsp; Music\
 🏸 &nbsp; Badminton\
 ♟️  &nbsp; Chess

 ### 📫 &nbsp;Want to send out a mail?

-You can shoot me an email at nithishkumarkr@gmail.com, I'll try to respond as soon as I can.
+You can email me at nithishkumarkr@gmail.com, I'll try to respond as soon as possible.

 ![](https://komarev.com/ghpvc/?username=krnithishkumar&style=for-the-badge)